 Any person appointed by the Township Committee, for the purpose set forth pursuant to N.J.S.A.
 4:19-15.15, shall biennially cause a canvass to be made of all dogs owned, kept or harbored within the limits of the Township and shall report, on or before September 1 of the year in which the census is taken, to the Township Clerk and to the local Board of Health and to the State Department of Health, the result thereof, setting forth in separate columns the names and addresses of persons owning, keeping or harboring unlicensed dogs, the number of unlicensed dogs owned, kept or harbored by each of said persons, together with a complete description of each of said unlicensed dogs.

-The Mayor and the Township Committee shall appoint a licensed Animal Control Officer to enforce the provisions of this chapter.
+The Mayor and the Township Committee shall appoint a certified Animal Control Officer pursuant to N.J.S.A.
+4:19-15.16b and a Municipal Humane Law Enforcement Officer pursuant to N.J.S.A.
+4:22-14.1 et seq. to enforce the provisions of this chapter and all other applicable laws.

 The Animal Control Officer or other persons designated by the Mayor and Township Committee shall take into custody and impound or cause to be taken into custody and impounded, and thereafter destroyed or offered for adoption as hereinafter provided in this section: